aria1th/Hypernetwork-MonkeyPatch-Extension/README.md

 Now you can select CLIP model, its difference is significant but whether its better or not is unknown.

+## Residual hypernetwork?
+The concept of ResNet, returning x + f(x) instead in layers, are available with option.
+Original webui does not support this, so you cannot load it without extension.
+Unlike expanding type (1 -> 2 -> 1), shrinking type(1 -> 0.1 -> 1) network will lost information at initial phase.
+In this case, we need to additionally train transformation that compresses and decompresses it.
+This is currently only in code, its not offered in UI at default.

 ### Planned features
 Allow using general models with .safetensor save /loading